tc39/proposal-record-tuple/README.md

 assert(record.a.foo === "bar");
 ```

-Finally, deep immutability suppresses the need for a common pattern which consists in deep-cloning objects to keep guarantees:
+Finally, deep immutability suppresses the need for a common pattern which consists of deep-cloning objects to keep guarantees:

 ```js
 const clonedObject = JSON.parse(JSON.stringify(object));